d-solis/dots-gba-rice/README.md

-# Dotfiles themedafter the game boy advance
+# Dotfiles themed after the game boy advance

 Forked from: